-Four oral medications are commercially available in the United States for the treatment of ED: sildenafil (Viagra®), tadalafil (Cialis®), vardenafil (Levitra®), and avanafil (Stendra®).
+Four oral medications are commonly given for the treatment of ED: sildenafil (Viagra®), tadalafil (Cialis®) vardenafil (Levitra®), and avanafil (Stendra®).
 These medications improve erections by working locally on the penis by inhibiting an enzyme called phosphodiesterase-5 (PDE-5).
 Following sexual stimulation, a compound called nitric oxide is released at the nerve terminals causing relaxation of penile smooth muscles.
-This occurs via a sequence of events beginning with nitric oxide and involves a compound cyclic guanine monophosphate (cGMP). cGMP helps blood vessels to stay open and maintains penile blood flow to keep an erection strong.
+This occurs via a sequence of events beginning with nitric oxide, and involving a compound cyclic guanine monophosphate (cGMP). cGMP helps blood vessels to stay open and maintains penile blood flow to keep an erection strong.
 PDE-5 breaks down cGMP and returns the penis to a flaccid state.
 All four of the ED medications currently available work by blocking the action of PDE-5, causing an increase in the level of cGMP levels in the penis.
-In the absence of sexual stimulation or in cases where there has been injury to the cavernous nerves, nitric oxide production may be minimal, and these medications will have little effect on the penis.
+In the absence of sexual stimulation or in cases where there has been injury to the cavernous nerves, nitric oxide production may be minimal and these medications will have little effect on the penis.
 These oral agents must be followed by sexual stimulation in order to achieve the desired erection.

-Compared to patients taking a "placebo" of an inactive or sugar pill, those taking PDE-5 inhibitors report a higher satisfaction rate in overall sexual function, orgasm, penile rigidity and maintenance of erections.
-The likelihood of patient response to the aforementioned medications hovers around 70 to 80 percent, and is dependent on age, health and other factors (see above).
+Compared to men taking a "placebo" of an inactive or sugar pill, men taking PDE-5 inhibitors report a higher satisfaction rate in overall sexual function, orgasm, penile rigidity and maintenance of erections.
+A patient's response to these medications may reach from 70 to 80 percent, depending on patient age, health, etc.

-Oral medications have been used as a form of penile rehabilitation for patients who have undergone radical prostatectomy, radiation therapy, and hormone therapy.
-The theory underlying the use of these medications is that enhanced blood flow may help to spur recovery of spontaneous erections by keeping the penile tissues supplied with blood.
-As detailed above, existing evidence does not indicate that use of these drugs will help stimulate recovery of spontaneous erections after prostate cancer surgery but there is little harm from judicious, routine use of oral treatments for ED.
-Short-term enhancement of erectile response from use of these medications may help to facilitate sexual encounters and maintain intimacy while a patient is in recovery from prostate cancer treatment.
+Oral medications have been used as a form of penile rehabilitation for men who have undergone radical prostatectomy, radiation therapy, and hormone therapy, with the theory being that enhanced blood flow may help to spur recovery of spontaneous erections by keeping the penile tissues supplied with blood.
+Data are conflicting on how well this approach works but there appears to be little harm from routine use of oral treatments for ED after prostate cancer surgery.
+Aside from potential long term benefits, enhancement of erectile response from use of these medications may help to facilitate sexual encounters and maintain intimacy while a man is in recovery from prostate cancer treatment.

-Viagra and Levitra remain in the blood stream and can help patients achieve erections for about 6-8 hours.
-Cialis is a long-acting medication which may exert an effect over 36 hours.
+Viagra and Levitra remain in the blood stream and can help men achieve erections for about 6-8 hours.
+Cialis is a long acting medication which may exert an effect over 36 hours.
 Stendra stays in the circulation for a period of time somewhere between the Cialis and the other drugs.
-Studies show that all four drugs are generally well-tolerated with few side effects.
-No convincing evidence indicates that any one of these is "better" than the others although individuals may have personal preferences.
+Studies show that all four drugs are well tolerated with few side effects.

-Patients at risk for heart attack or stroke should consult with their providers before engaging in sexual activity as exertion during sex can be a strain on the heart.
-Patients who are taking nitrate medicines should not take any PDE5 inhibitors as the combination can cause a severe drop in blood pressure that could be life-threatening.
-Caution should also be exercised in patients who are taking alpha blocker medications, which are commonly used for prostate problems and/or for high blood pressure, as there is a small potential for drop in blood pressure from taking both medications at the same time.
-Doses should ideally be separated by at least 4 hours.
+Men at risk for heart attack or stroke should consult with their physicians before engaging in sexual activity as this can be a strain on the heart.
+Men who are taking nitrate medicines should not take any of these medications as the combination can cause a severe drop in blood pressure that could be life threatening.
+Caution should also be exercised in men who are taking alpha blocker medications (commonly used for prostate problems and/or for high blood pressure).